Deliver “Delight and Passion” to people

 The turning point in Tokita's career came when he was promoted to section manager.
 He looks back on his feelings up until that point as follows:

-Tokita: "A few years ago, I gained confidence that I could somehow complete even the most difficult projects in my sales work at NOMURA Co.,Ltd., but I couldn't find my next goal...
-I wanted to try something new, to find something that would become the foundation of my career, and that's when my boss recommended me for a management position.
+Tokita: "For several years now, I've gained confidence that I can handle even fairly difficult projects in my sales job at NOMURA Co.,Ltd., but at the same time, I've been struggling to find my next goal...
+I wanted to try something new, to find something that would become the foundation of my career, and that's when my boss recommended me for a management position."

 To be honest, I was a little hesitant, but I decided to give it my best if I was given the chance.
 I'm still a beginner as a section manager, but I would be happy if I could build a career that will set a benchmark for the other members, including in terms of work style."